 The Takaful Operational Cycle

-Step 1 — Contribution Collection (Per): Contributions are determined using actuarial principles and statistical techniques.
-Key considerations: (a) Risk type (fixed vs. variable); (b) Contribution-to-risk tradeoff; (c) Coverage type and period; (d) Specified insurance amount.
-Contributions may be level (same each period) or adjustable based on claims experience.
+- Contribution Collection: Contributions are determined using actuarial principles and statistical techniques.
+Key considerations include risk type, contribution-to-risk tradeoff, coverage type and period, and specified insurance amount.
+Contributions may be level or adjustable based on claims experience.

-Step 2 — Fund Establishment: Contributions are deposited into the policyholders' insurance account, which is a legally separate entity from the operator's account.
-The fund is OWNED by participants collectively, not by the operator.
+- Fund Establishment: Contributions are deposited into the policyholders' insurance account, which is legally separate from the operator's account.
+The fund is owned by participants collectively, not by the operator.

-Step 3 — Claims Assessment and Processing: Upon an insured event, the participant notifies the operator.
-The operator verifies the claim per policy conditions and regulations.
-Per, indemnity = lesser of: (i) actual loss incurred, or (ii) insurance amount specified in policy.
+- Claims Assessment and Processing: Upon an insured event, the participant notifies the operator.
+The operator verifies the claim under policy conditions and regulations.
+Indemnity is the lesser of actual loss incurred or the insurance amount specified in the policy.

-Step 4 — Investment of Fund Assets: The operator (as Mudarib or agent, depending on model) invests policyholders' contributions in Shari'ah-compliant assets: Sukuk, stocks of compliant companies, real estate, etc. Investment income flows to the policyholders' account.
+- Investment of Fund Assets: The operator, as Mudarib or agent depending on model, invests policyholders' contributions in Shari'ah-compliant assets such as Sukuk, compliant stocks, and real estate.
+Investment income flows to the policyholders' account.

-Step 6 — Surplus Calculation and Distribution: At period-end, the operator calculates surplus = (Contributions + Investment Returns) - (Claims + Operating Expenses + Provisions/Reserves).
-Per, surplus may be distributed by: (a) Proportion to contributions; (b) Only to policyholders who didn't claim; (c) After deducting claim amounts; (d) Any method approved by Shari'ah board.
+- Surplus Calculation and Distribution: At period-end, the operator calculates surplus = (Contributions + Investment Returns) - (Claims + Operating Expenses + Provisions/Reserves).
+Surplus may be distributed in proportion to contributions, only to non-claiming policyholders, after deducting claim amounts, or by another method approved by the Shari'ah board.

 Participant Contribution Scenarios